 The use of “sample” medication from the physician, dentist, or orthodontist must have signed written instructions from the doctor accompanied by the parent’s written permission.

-The Surgeon General, the Food and Drug Administration and the Center of Disease Control have recommended that due to the increased risk of developing “Reyes Syndrome” ( a serious and sometimes fatal disease), aspirin or products containing salicylate should not be given to children under 18 years.
+The Surgeon General, the Food and Drug Administration and the Center of Disease Control have recommended that due to the increased risk of developing “Reyes Syndrome” (a serious and sometimes fatal disease), aspirin or products containing salicylates should not be given to children under 18 years.
 If your physician orders aspirin for your child a written directive from your physician will be required along with written parent permission.

 All medication may be picked up at the end of the school year.
 Per CISD policy, leftover medication will be discarded.

-Illness at school is evaluated by the clinic staff in the clinic area.
-A child who demonstrates the following will be sent home from school.
+A child who demonstrates the following will be sent home from school:

 Fever of 100 degrees or more